Brain Benefits of Exercise

 Your teenage brain is glorious - if you didn’t know that already.
 Neuroscience has shown that the brain goes through critical periods of growth and development - while in the womb, the first year of life, and the early years; right into adulthood.
 What scientists have more recently discovered is that the brain undergoes a 'secret mission' of change during the period between the ages of 12 to 19 years that is truly unique.

 You probably already know that exercise is good for keeping you physically healthy, giving you stronger muscles and bones; and keep you at a healthy weight.
-What is lesser known are the benefits of exercise on the brain.
-Exercise increases blood flow throughout your body - remember your heart needs to beat faster to manage the increased need of oxygen in every cell in your body.
-The other benefit of increased blood flow in the body, is increased blood flow to the brain.
+What is lesser-known are the benefits of exercise on the brain.
+Exercise increases blood flow throughout your body - remember your heart needs to beat faster to manage the increased need for oxygen in every cell in your body.
+The other benefit of increased blood flow in the body is increased blood flow to the brain.
 More blood to the brain means more delivery of oxygen and nutrients - such as glucose.
-As a byproduct you feel awesome.
-The brain thanks you for the increased blood flow by making more seretonin - the brain's feel good hormone.
+As a byproduct, you feel awesome.
+The brain thanks you for the increased blood flow by making more serotonin - the brain feel-good hormone.

-Exercise that raises your heart rate, not only increases the speed at which your body delivers nutrients , it also increased the speed at which the body removes toxins.
+Any exercise that raises your heart rate, not only increases the speed at which your body delivers nutrients, it also increased the speed at which the body removes toxins.

 As you probably already know, the greater the number of brain connections the quicker your brain can process information.
-The faster you become at coming up with witty remarks, not to mention to be able to do math!
+The faster you become at coming up with witty remarks, not to mention being able to do math!

 #scienceresearch #teenage #glucose #neuroscience #BDNF #exercise #brain #development #growth #teenager #brain #nucleusaccumbens #prefrontalcortex #ventralstriatum #brain #vasopressin #cortisol #dopamine #serotonin #arousal #norepinephrine #ventraltegmentalarea #obsessivecompulsivedisorder #schizophrenia #anteriorcingulatecortex #prefrontalcortex #oxytocin #testosterone #amygdala